No. 1 Tennessee advances to second straight Super Regional

 KNOXVILLE, Tenn.
-(WATE)- No. 1 Tennessee baseball scored 6 runs in the top of the ninth and defeated Georgia Tech, x-x- to advance to its second straight super regional.
+(WATE) — No. 1 Tennessee baseball scored 6 runs in the top of the ninth and defeated Georgia Tech, 9-6 to advance to its second straight super regional.

 It’s the first time in program history the Vols won back-to-back regionals.